Relativity (detail). Lithograph print, MC Escher, 1953

 As with the Adelson illusion, the grey bands of this object appear to differ in a manner which is optically misleading.
 The connected version reveals the deception.

 Now, Adelson himself explains this by suggesting that our visual system compensates for the perceived shadow by assuming that the stripe in the lower half the object (or the B square in his example) must be lighter in tone.
-Interestingly, there is a whole body of research around the shadow itself, revealing as it does, our evolving understanding of light though its very absence.
+Interestingly, there is a whole body of research around the shadow itself, revealing as it does, our evolving understanding of light through its very absence.

 Regardless of the shadow though, we assume (that is, our ‘visual system’ assumes) that given the proximity of the darker lines either side, this centre line must be lighter than its neighbours.
 And indeed it is but not lighter than the darker lines above the fold.